Rock legends take to New York stage for storm Sandy victims

 "Even with the music business not what it used to be ... we are proud to be here," he said.

+Before the concert, producer John Sykes said $32 million had already been raised from ticket sales and sponsorships.
+Organizers are hoping to raise tens of millions more.

-The concert was broadcast live on television, radio, movie theaters, on Facebook and iHeartRadio, and streamed on digital billboards in New York's Times Square, London and Paris.
+It was being broadcast live on television, radio, movie theaters, on Facebook and iHeartRadio, and streamed on digital billboards in New York's Times Square, London and Paris.

 EXPANDING FUNDRAISING'S REACH